UNO-Babb/Final/README.md

 Some billionaires are listed multiple times, we won't worry about excluding duplicates for this project.

-Please save your code and your graph to your Github repo.
+Please save your code and your graph to your Repl.it project.

 ## Data source
 https://corgis-edu.github.io/corgis/csv/billionaires/